FreskyZ/fine/docs/container.md

-by the way, you may think mount object storage into general computing service is a basic functionality, like https://docs.aws.amazon.com/AmazonS3/latest/userguide/s3-files-mounting.html, but for aliyun it is too expensive for me, I have to access its api to upload and manage files
+by the way, you may think mount object storage into general computing service is a basic functionality, like https://docs.aws.amazon.com/AmazonS3/latest/userguide/s3-files-mounting.html, but for aliyun it is too expensive for me, I have to access its api to upload and manage files, UPDATE now that doki have generally completed sync feature and this feature can be said implemented

 ### Logs